Displaying present location in the site.

 Introduction of an AI-enabled Recommendation Service to the NEC Growth Careers (Employee and Position Matching) System

 In the past, our system for matching employees and positions entailed employees reading job descriptions of published vacancies and then applying for positions that interested them.
 Alternatively, the personnel manager of a department with a vacancy would search published resumes and contact personnel who met the position’s requirements.
 In fiscal 2021, NEC began using its AI capabilities to generate job candidate recommendations.
 Specifically, we use machine learning to match the content of resumes with that of published vacancies.
 As well as giving employees more opportunities to take on challenges and grow and discover potential they did not know they had, the new service helps the personnel managers of departments with vacant positions efficiently select, secure, and assign the most suitable personnel.

 At NEC, we are developing human resources in our key business areas, in order to strengthen the core technologies that contribute to solutions for society, as well as to sustain these technologies and solutions into the future.

 Development of Information Security Professionals

-NEC puts serious effort into developing security professionals.
-For instance, NECs’ system/service integration service not only incorporates security from the implementation phase, but utilizes the “security by design” practice in the early system requirements design phase.
+NEC puts serious effort into developing cyber security professionals.
+For instance, NEC’s system integration service not only incorporates security from the implementation phase but utilizes the “security by design” practice in the early system requirements design phase.